snubwoody/wakunguma.com/src/articles/rust-performance.md

 times.
 The issue is that macros are expanded during dev time and during compile time.
 So slow macros also affect your IDE experience.

+For example, the `sqlx` crate sanity checks your queries at compile times, it doesn't actually run them but runs checks ensuring that your queries are valid.
+I can only imagine that this would have a negative impact on compile times.

 I think a lot of slow compiling rust crates are due to misused or abused features.
 The worst case for me has been the `windows` crate and `bevy`.

 Well unfortunately for rust the competition is stiff.

+Build scripts...

 > First of al rust heavily uses generics.
 That means basically most of your dependence
 > tree must compile a new branch for every type you create and use.